Last updated: Sept. 16, 2025, at 5 p.m.

 Stage 1: prohibits fireworks, tracer ammunition, exploding targets, open flames in unimproved fire pits (primitive campfires) as well as smoking, cutting, welding or metal grinding around dry vegetation.
 Spark arrestors are required for small vehicle engines.

-Stage 2: includes all prior restrictions but ban any open flames at all, except gas stoves, grills or fire pits with shutoff valves.
+Stage 2: includes all prior restrictions and further bans any open flames, with exceptions for gas stoves, grills or fire pits with shutoff valves three feet away from flammable material.

 Current restrictions